 It's important to take the time to estimate the sum insured.
 Underinsuring can leave you financially vulnerable, while overinsuring may result in unnecessarily high premiums.
 Seeking professional advice or using online calculators can assist in providing a more accurate estimate.

 When the sum insured is inadequate, you could suffer significant financial loss if your home is destroyed.
-For example, if a home cost $600,000 to rebuild after a fire but your Home Insurance Policy included a sum insured of $500,000, you could be $100,000 out of pocket if the house has been destroyed.
+For example, if your home costs $600,000 to rebuild after being destroyed in a fire but your home insurance policy includes a sum insured of $500,000, you could be $100,000 out of pocket.

 When calculating the sum insured, consider your property's size and any unique features that might affect the cost.

-There are some common misconceptions about the sum insured.
-Some people confuse it with the market value of the property, which includes land value; however, it refers to the cost to replace or repair the property.
+There are some common misconceptions about sum insured when it comes to home insurance.
+Some people confuse it with the market value of the property, which includes land value; however, it refers to the cost to rebuild or repair the structure of your home, as well as other buildings on your property (such as a shed or garage).

 Factors to consider

-Another vital factor is the value of your personal belongings.
-Calculate the cost of replacing all your furniture, appliances, electronics, and other possessions.
-Don’t forget high-value items such as jewellery or artwork.
+For your personal belongings, you need to calculate the cost of replacing all your furniture, appliances, electronics, and other possessions.
+Don't forget high-value items such as jewellery or artwork.

 Avoiding underinsurance